A transformer-based neural operator for large-eddy simulation of turbulence: Numerical experiments

 \subsubsection{A \textit{posteriori} study}

 The velocity spectrum predicted by various models at different time instants is shown in Fig.~\ref{HIT_spectrum}.
 It can be seen that the velocity spectrum, as predicted by both classical LES models and data-driven models, demonstrates persistent consistency with fDNS result in both short-term and long-term predictions.
 Here, the large-eddy turnover time $\tau$ is provided in Eq.~(\ref{eq4}).
 As observed in Fig.~\ref{HIT_spectrum}, the DMM model underestimates the velocity spectrum compared to the fDNS result at low wavenumbers, and significantly overestimates the spectrum at high wavenumbers.
 The figure also reveals that the TNO and FNO models exhibit similar overall trends in predicting the velocity spectrum.
 However, the TNO model demonstrates a slightly more accuracy than the FNO model at both high and low wavenumbers regions, giving a closer alignment with the fDNS.
-Furthermore, it can be seen from Fig.~\ref{HIT_spectrum}(b) that the TNO model provides more accurate predictions than the DSM model in both the low wavenumber and high wavenumber regions, and both models have a good agreement with fDNS.
-The TNO model demonstrates a slight advantage over the others in terms of overall accuracy, although all models exhibit some deviation in the last few wavenumbers.
+Furthermore, it can be seen from Fig.~\ref{HIT_spectrum}(b) that the velocity spectrum predicted by the TNO model are more accurate than those of the DSM model within the wavenumber $ 3\leq k \leq17$, while the DSM model demonstrates greater accuracy when the wavenumber $k \geq 18$.
+Therefore, both the TNO and DSM models show similar performance in predicting the velocity spectrum in the HIT case, achieving good agreement with the fDNS.

 In order to further compare the performance of different models in predicting multi-scale properties of turbulence, we calculate the longitudinal structure functions of the filtered velocity.
 These structure functions are defined by\cite{xie2018modified,xie2020approximate}